-(2) An itemized statement of the estimated receipts and expenditures of the proposed NSSLA for the first year;

-(3) Filing fee of P1,000; and

-(4) Such other information as the Monetary Board may require.
+- (2) An itemized statement of the estimated receipts and expenditures of the proposed NSSLA for the first year; - (3) Filing fee of P1,000; and - (4) Such other information as the Monetary Board may require. - c.

-c.
 Grounds for disapproval of application.
-The Monetary Board may deny the application to organize an NSSLA on the basis of a finding that:

-(1) The NSSLA is being organized for any purpose other than to engage in the business of a legitimate NSSLA;

-(2) The NSSLA's financial program is unsound;

-(3) The proposed members are adequately served by one (1) or more existing NSSLAs; and d.
+The Monetary Board may deny the application to organize an NSSLA on the basis of a finding that: - (1) The NSSLA is being organized for any purpose other than to engage in the business of a legitimate NSSLA; - (2) The NSSLA's financial program is unsound; - (3) The proposed members are adequately served by one (1) or more existing NSSLAs; and - (4) There exist other reasons which the Monetary Board may consider as sufficient ground for such disapproval. - d.
 Certificate of authority to operate; revocation or suspension thereof.
 NSSLAs, prior to transacting business, shall procure a certificate of authority to transact business from the Monetary Board.
 After due notice and hearing, the Monetary Board may revoke or suspend, for such period as it determines, the certificate of authority of any NSSLA, the solvency of which is imperiled by losses or irregularities, or of any NSSLA which willfully violates any provision of R. A. No. 8367, these rules or any pertinent law or regulation.